 A proactive Next-Generation Antivirus (NGAV) solution featuring malware analysis functionality with memory forensics, which is specifically designed for malware analysts who performs manually dynamic analysis, comes with a kernel driver (written in C/C++) that protects the device in real time similarly to advanced endpoint protections.
-This solution respects user privacy and does not track your browsing history, unlike almost all others.

-Key features:
+Key features

 - Root cause analysis